 Despite the many challenges that come with EHR systems, there are also many benefits to providers, office staff, and patients.
 Sometimes it is helpful to remind ourselves of these benefits and how far we have come in the last ten years.

-- Enhances Data Sharing Among Providers.
-EHR systems also allow for more seamless sharing of patient data between healthcare providers so that everyone has access to the same information in real time.
+EHR systems also allow for more seamless sharing of patient data between healthcare providers so that everyone has access to the same information in real-time.
 This is nearly impossible in offices that still use paper charts, fax, or email communication.

-- Reduces Repeat Testing and Procedures.
 Maintaining all of a patient’s data in a single place can help to reduce the ordering of unnecessary tests and procedures.
 This is especially true when data is shared between the primary care provider and a hospital system or emergency department.
+An EHR system allows a clinician to access all of a patient’s historical information.
+This means that they are able to see how many different specialists have worked with their patients and what drugs each provider has prescribed in certain cases.

-- Less Time Spent on Paperwork.
-When implemented correctly, an EHR can also make day to day work activities more efficient.
+When implemented correctly, an EHR can also make day-to-day work activities more efficient.
 The average physician spends about eight hours per week on paperwork.
 An EHR system can reduce that number to less than two hours per week, leaving physicians with additional time to focus on patient care.